tart-telescope/tart2ms/README.md

 ## Changelog

+- 0.8.0 Add a column name to the casa_read_ms function.
 - 0.7.4 Move to latest codex-africanus, and bring predict back into the main app.
 - 0.7.3 Fix bug in catalogue date downloads.
 Were done in localtime so could be up to 12 hours off.
 - 0.6.0b4 Correct debug calculation of rayleigh limit in read_ms.